Quail58/library/README.md

-This is a libray web app created for The Odin Project using CSS HTML and Javascript
+This is a library web app created for The Odin Project using CSS HTML and Javascript